-About 150 people attended the Third Water Summit sponsored by the Wentworth Watershed Association.
+About 150 people attended Water Summit 3 hosted by the Wentworth Watershed Association.
 An impressive set of speakers let us know the good, the bad and ugly about Cyanobacteria.
-These are not actually algae, they are very different and evolved billions of years ago.
-At that time, there was literally no oxygen in the Earth’s atmosphere or oceans so they lived without it.
+These are not actually algae, they are bacteria that evolved billions of years ago.
+At that time, there was literally no oxygen in the Earth’s atmosphere or they ocean so they evolved to live with out it.
 For this reason, they can presently survive where other organisms can’t.
-Our lake bottom, in the summer, is very oxygen poor but these guys are fine and get the phosphorous that they need and then periodically rise to the surface and cause problems.
-They can produce toxins that are harmful to humans, pets and other organisms.
-We do have to worry about them…..
+Lake Wentworth has low oxygen levels at the bottom during the summer.
+These bacteria are able to thrive in this environment and are stimulated to grow by phosphorus that settles to the bottom of the lake from storm water run-off.
+When the water mixes in the late summer they rise to surface and can cause large clusters or mats of bacteria called blooms.
+These blooms can produce toxins that are harmful to humans, pets and other organisms.
+This is not a new phenomenon, but the frequency and size of the blooms are increasing.
+We need to worry about them…

 The cyanobacteria have an interesting life cycle in that they tend to not be an issue until mid to late summer in our area.
 Then, they may come to the surface and cause problems.
 Often, in the middle of the lake, they are hardly visible but the wind can move them into bays and they form a green scum.
-In these concentrations, people should be aware of risks associated with them and avoid jumping in, letting pets jump in, or drink the water.
-Last Summer this was a very real problem in Winter Harbor.
+In these concentrations, people should be aware of risks associated with them and avoid jumping in, letting pets jump in, or drinking the water.
+Last Summer, this was a very real problem in Lake Winnipesaukee’s Winter Harbor.

 Below, Don Kretchmer is asking questions from the audience of the three main speakers.